 How Much Does it Cost to Install Aerial Fiber?

 On average, it costs between $8 to $12 per foot or ~$40,000 to ~$60,000 per mile to install or “overlash” aerial fiber optic cable.
 However, these costs will differ greatly based on the type of geographical area, with urban environments being the most expensive, followed by suburban and rural areas being progressively cheaper.
-To this end, rural areas have fewer obstructions, making pole attachments easier and more cost-effective.
+To this end, rural areas have fewer obstructions, making pole attachments easier and more cost-effective for fiber networks.

-As a reference point, Frontier Communications states that it receives a ~$30 benefit per location passed, by overlashing its aerial copper lines.
+As a reference point, Frontier Communications states that its fiber networks receive a ~$30 benefit per location passed, by overlashing its aerial copper lines.

 Importantly, aerial fiber deployments require only days or weeks to connect, as compared to underground fiber construction, which can take several months.

 Aerial fiber construction costs include pole attachment expenses, fiber materials, installation, and splicing.
-Additionally, a significant component of aerial fiber network construction expenditures are the “make ready costs” which involve engineering and rearrangement of cables to prepare utility or telephone poles for the attachment of new fiber optic cable.
+Additionally, a significant component of aerial fiber network construction expenditures are the “make ready costs” which involve engineering and rearrangement of cables to prepare utility or telephone poles for the attachment of new fiber optics.